 Calibration

-GPI direction output Apply to all
+GPI direction output Apply to a

-GPI output OFF 🗧 Apply to all
+GPI output OFF Apply to a

 SNMP OFF

-Trap enabled ON Apply to all
+Trap enabled ON Apply to a

 Logging

-Logging enabled Apply to all
+Logging enabled Apply to a

 Configuring Alarms

 Your Kaleido-X system can help you monitor alarm conditions efficiently.
 This section describes how to configure alarm detection and alarm sharing parameters for your system.
 This configuration is made in XEdit.